 Myrtle Beach Marathon Accommodations

-For anyone looking for accommodations, Oceana Resorts is proud to feature several properties as Myrtle Beach Marathon Host Hotels including Patricia Grand, BEST WESTERN PLUS Carolinian Oceanfront Inn and Suites, and Camelot by the Sea.
+For anyone looking for accommodations, Oceana Resorts is proud to feature several properties as Myrtle Beach Marathon Host Hotels including Patricia Grand, Carolinian Beach Resort, and Camelot by the Sea.
 These three oceanfront properties are offering an exciting package including meals and transportation exclusively for Myrtle Beach Marathon participants.